 It’s a global phenomenon, and a worldwide awakening, which has been marked by the United Nations when they introduced the International Day of Happiness on the 20th March each year.
-The indications are heartening, and anyone who does not realise they are on a leadership crash course can learn from this emerging information.
+The indications are heartening, and anyone who may be on a leadership crash course can learn from this emerging information.

 Strategies to create a happier environment at work

-Earlier this week, I was delighted to share my interview with David K Williams of Fishbowl who has for many years used core behavioural values to develop his team.
-Speaking to David, and hearing his absolute enthusiasm for the magic ingredient, he had fostered to get phenomenal results; I had no doubt that in the end, his method helped his people be happier at work.
+A while ago, I was delighted to share my interview with David K Williams of Fishbowl who has for many years used core behavioural values to develop his team.
+I had no doubt his method helped his people be happier at work.
 The behaviours are encompassed in his book, The 7 Non-Negotiables of Winning.

 If you are a leader, the single most transformational action you can take is to create an environment whereby your employees feel good about who they are and what they are doing.

-Unfortunately some leaders, both at world and business level, are simply on a crash course to failure given the current paradigm they are working in.
-The problem is unless a leader can recognise how bad it is, little is going to change to make the transformation political and business leadership so sorely needs.
+Unfortunately, some leaders, both at world and business level, are simply on a crash course to failure.
+The paradigm they are working in is out of date.
+The problem is unless a leader can recognise how bad it is, little is going to change.

-Here is a checklist of situations which are present in your country, organisation or business, which are wake-up calls telling you to change course.
+Here is a checklist of situations which if present in your country, organisation or business, are wake-up calls.
+They are calling leaders to change course.

 - There is a “them and us” attitude.

-- Your organisation ethos is that employees ought to be grateful for a job
+- Your organisation or political ethos is that employees ought to be grateful for a job

 - Culturally it’s ok to blame individuals or teams for what goes wrong.